 Maybe we could take our place, magnificent in our own peculiar way, as shatterers of illusion, as makers of meaning.
 In the way Gautama touched the earth with his finger, grounding himself in an actuality beyond all self-trickery.
 That, too, was a kind of ritual movement.
 It was a coming of age story.
 The beginning of open-ended self-discovery, and of an almost swooning reverence before the majesty of living and dying.

 But this culture is caught in a reductive death-spiral.
 Its chief vision of the sacred is some self-centric reward in an “afterlife.”
 Essentially a transaction in a marketplace.
 Receiving the goods of Heaven in exchange for reciting rote incantations.
-That’s not the ritual he has in mind.
-It’s something simpler than all the complexities of self-trickery.
+That’s not a ritual relationship.
+Ritual suggests something simpler than all the complexities of self-trickery.

 It suggests a way of living that is without ulterior purpose or the alienations of self-consciousness.